 I really can’t overstate that these techniques and tactics are NOT complex, boiling down to simple, straightforward ideas like camming on a consistent schedule, and cultivating relationships with good tippers.
 But many newcomers to the business need this training badly.

-You might consider using my Uber Cam Star Webcam Modeling Course as a source and guide for your training materials.
+You might consider using my Uber Fans Magnet Webcam Modeling Course as a source and guide for your training materials.
+It’s loaded with all my best and most current methods, plus it contains invaluable information on adult email marketing.

 You’ll also act as a PR agent for your models, giving them advice on how to handle their social media accounts and possibly even taking over that job for them, giving them more time to cam.
 Again, this is an essential service.
 Many new cam girls don’t even think to tie their social media presence into their business, let alone realize that doing it right can make or break them as webcam models.